discourse/message_bus/README.md

 ### PostgreSQL

-message_bus also supports PostgreSQL as the backend:
+message_bus also supports PostgreSQL as a backend, and can be configured like so:

 ```ruby
 MessageBus.configure(backend: :postgres, backend_options: {user: 'message_bus', dbname: 'message_bus'})
 ```

-The PostgreSQL client message_bus uses is [ruby-pg](https://bitbucket.org/ged/ruby-pg), so you can visit it's repo to see what options you can configure inside `:backend_options`.
+The PostgreSQL client message_bus uses is [ruby-pg](https://bitbucket.org/ged/ruby-pg), so you can visit it's repo to see what options you can include in `:backend_options`.

-A `:clear_every` option is also supported, which only clears the backlogs on every number of requests given.
-So if you set `clear_every: 100`, the backlog will only be cleared every 100 requests.
-This can improve performance in cases where exact backlog clearing are not required.
+A `:clear_every` option is also supported, which limits backlog trimming frequency to the specified number of publications.
+If you set `clear_every: 100`, the backlog will only be cleared every 100 publications.
+This can improve performance in cases where exact backlog length limiting is not required.

 ### Memory

 message_bus also supports an in-memory backend.
-This can be used for testing or simple single-process environments that do not require persistence.
+This can be used for testing or simple single-process environments that do not require persistence or horizontal scalability.

 ```ruby
 MessageBus.configure(backend: :memory)